lohedges/aabbcc/README.md

 structures for each species (middle and right).
 Each leaf node in a tree is the AABB of an individual disc.
 Moving up the tree, AABBs are grouped together into larger bounding volumes in a recursive fashion, leading to a single AABB enclosing all of the discs at the root.
+The box in the left-hand image shows the periodic boundary of the system.

 ![AABBs for a binary hard disc system.](https://raw.githubusercontent.com/lohedges/assets/master/aabbcc/images/aabb.png)